hardik-bambhania/CryptoTrend/README.md

 You can find final CryptoTrend Application (APK) under apk directory of root project.

+## Export Logs

+You can export logs from option menu (on top right menu) -> Export Logs

 ## Client-Server Communication

 Mobile application will communicate with backend server through REST Http APIs.
 Use